 The Grounds are charmingly laid out.
 We believe they will compare favourably with those of any public establishment in England.
 Near the house there are flower beds pleasantly disposed.
-Winding about, the they are influence, the reflection walks suit themselves to the character of the ground, and, while care has been taken to have them sufficiently sheltered, no violence has been done to the natural features of the place.
-One of the most attractive spots in the grounds is TIRE STRINKS, a beautiful little temple where one may quaff water, which it is a positive luxury to taste.
-Such water, we are confident, can hardly be equalled, extrainly cannot be surpassed, in England.
+Winding about, the they get more than the usual supely of the thought are walks suit themselves to the character of the ground, and, while care has been taken to have them sufficiently sheltered, no violence has been done to the natural features of the place.
+One of the most attractive spots in the grounds is The Shinke, a beautiful little temple where one may quaff water, which it is a positive luxury to taste.
+Such water, we are confident, can hardly be equalled, certainly cannot be surpassed, in England.
 We cannot dwell on other noticeable features of these grounds.
 The walks, which are both level and undulating, exceed a mile and a half in length.